grepdisc/communitycanvases/_pages/events.md

 ## Past Events

+- WRITE ON! workshop at 9am Dec 8th at Buffalo City Mission

+- WRITE ON! workshop at 6pm Dec 7th at Indigo House

+- Our partner [Recovery Stories](https://kindfools.org/recoverystories/) November 27th at Sol Rise

 - WRITE ON! workshop November 21st at Good Shepherd Lutheran

 - November 11, 2023 [Art Show](/events/artshow20231111/) at Hostel Buffalo